jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/06/2017-06-26-reset-hp-laptop-without-deleting-partitions.md

 I was only allowed to **_shrink_** it down to about 500GB.

-If you have less than 500GB in your existing system partition (C:), <span class="red-text">please be sure to backup your files in your other partitions before you proceed, taking note of the _WARNING_ mentioned above.
-If you will (or cannot) backup your files, proceed at your own risk.</span>
+If you have less than 500GB in your existing system partition (C:), <span class="text-danger">please be sure to backup your files in your other partitions before you proceed, taking note of the _WARNING_ mentioned above.
+If you will not (or cannot) backup your files, proceed at your own risk.</span>

 _(I had about 800GB for my system partition (C:), and 100GB user-created partition, before I did the steps below.)_